-Title: Installing flexible (non-mechanical) cavity barriers in the workplace Additional inform ation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Installing flexible (non-mechanical) cavity barriers in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learni ng hours 170
+Sector Subject are eas 5.2 Building and Construction Availability for use Unit guided learning hours Shared unit 170

-Title: Erecting fire resisting walls and wall linings in the workplace Unit Number: D/615/3868 Learning outcome The learner will be a Assessment criteria The learner can: Interpret the given information relating to the work and resources when erecting fire resisting walls and wall linings.
+Title: Erecting fire resisting walls and wall linings in the workplace walls and wall linings in the workplace Unit Number: D/615/3868 Learning outcome sment criteria arner can: 1 Interpret the given information relating to the work and resources when erecting fire resisting walls and wall linings.
 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, Codes of Practice, guidance documents and current regulations/guidance relating to erecting fire resisting walls and wall linings in buildings.
-2 Know how to relevant legisl official guidan erecting fire r and wall lining ation and ace when esisting walls 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, Codes of Practice, guidance documents and current regulations/guidance relating to erecting fire resisting walls and wall linings in buildings.
+2 Know how to relevant legisl official guidar erecting fire r and wall lining lation and nce when esisting walls 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative, vehicles and tools.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when erecting fire resisting walls and wall linings and describe how and when they are used.